plisko/cleaning-data/CodeBook.md

 The script performs the following steps:
 # **downlad and import of the data** - files are downloaded and unpacked in the current working directory.
+# **selection of mean/std of measured features** - the complete dataset feature list is read.
+Only the *features that contain the string "mean()" or "std()" are selected* from the feature list.
+These values are related either to means/std on axial measurements (X, Y, Z) or to means/std to vectorial variables.
 # **merge test data with training data** - using load.table, data is loaded in R variables and both test data and training data are enriched with activity ids, activity descriptions and subject ids.
-Test data and training data are bound in a single data frame variable
+Test data and training data are bound in a single data frame variable.
+Only the features chosen at the previous point are kept.
-# **selection of base features** -

-(activity descriptions are added, and subject id are added to the dataset)
-# select only the features that correspond to the
+# **export cleaned dataset** - the cleaned dataset is exported in the working directory in two formats (*"cleanedData.txt" and "cleanedData.csv"*).
+# **compute aggregate data** - from the cleaned dataset, an aggregate dataframe is computed.
+Such dataframe contains only one observation for each pair (subject id, activity id).
+Each observation contains the average value of all the features considered in the previous points (mean() / std()).
+# **export aggregate dataset** - the aggregation dataset is exported in the working directory in two formats (*"meansData.txt" and "meansData.csv"*).

+Colums in the cleaned Data set: